Isma3l-19/alx-low_level_programming/0x02-functions_nested_loops/README.md

-A readme file in about nested loops and functions
+This project is about nested loops and functions in c programming language